RTEMS/rtems-docs/eng/coding-file-hdr.rst

 You are the copyright holder.
 Use the following copyright and license block for your source code contributions to the RTEMS Project.
 Place it after the SPDX License Identifier line and the optional file documentation block.
-Replace the
-<FIRST YEAR> placeholder with the year of your first substantial contribution to
-this file.
-Update the <LAST YEAR> with the year of your last substantial contribution to this file.
-If the first and last years are the same, then remove the <LAST YEAR> placeholder with the comma.
-Replace the <COPYRIGHT HOLDER> placeholder with your name.

-In case you are a real person, then use the following format for
+* In case you are a real person, then use the following format for
   <COPYRIGHT HOLDER>: <FIRST NAME> <MIDDLE NAMES> <LAST NAME>.
 The <FIRST NAME>
   is your first name (also known as given name), the <MIDDLE NAMES> are your optional middle names, the <LAST NAME> is your last name (also known as family name).

+* URLs are not permitted within the copyright block except for an email address for the copyright holder/author's contact information.

+* Replace the <FIRST YEAR> placeholder with the year of your first substantial contribution to this file.
+Update the <LAST YEAR> with the year of your last substantial contribution to this file.
+If the first and last years are the same, then remove the <LAST YEAR> placeholder with the comma.
+Replace the
+  <COPYRIGHT HOLDER> placeholder with your name.

-If more than one copyright holder exists for a file, then sort the copyright lines by the first year (earlier years are below later years) followed by the copyright holder in alphabetical order (A is above B in the file).
+* If more than one copyright holder exists for a file, then sort the copyright lines by the first year (earlier years are below later years) followed by the copyright holder in alphabetical order (A is above B in the file).

 Use the following template for a copyright and license block.
 Do not change the license text.